kennedybacelar/nft_task/README.md

 You can run the API in multiple ways:

-1. Using Gunicorn:
+1. As a Python Module:

     ```bash
-    gunicorn -c gunicorn_config.py app.main:create_app()

-2. As a Python Module:

-    ```bash
     python -m run

-3. Using Docker:
+2. Using Docker:

     ```bash
     docker-compose up